After 50 years on the road, lorry driver Harry Dent gets a surprise farewell - photo credits @ DP Ports

 The event was attended by members of Dent’s family, colleagues and senior representatives of PD Ports – Photo credits @ PD Ports

-PD Ports highlighted that Dent began his career in the mid-1970s and witnessed major changes in both the haulage sector and port logistics during that time, including shifts in vehicle technology, safety standards and cargo handling practices.
+According to PD Ports, Dent began his career in the mid-1970s and has witnessed major changes in both haulage and port logistics over the decades, including developments in vehicle technology, safety standards and cargo handling practices.

 An escort by the port’s harbour police accompanied the special drive